ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

   {: pre}

-To create a file system with **parted** follow these steps:
+To create a file system with `parted` follow these steps:

-1. Run parted.
+1. Run `parted`.

    ```
    parted